 - Form 3508S applies to borrowers whose PPP Loan Amount is $150,000 or less.

 - Form 3508EZ applies to borrowers whose PPP Loan amount is more than $150,000 and meet one of the following criteria:

 - Did not reduce salary or wages for any employee by more than 25%, and did not reduce the number of hours of their employees (excepting laid-off employees who refused an offer to return).

 - Did not reduce salary or wages for any employee by more than 25% during the covered period and experienced reductions in business activity as a result of health directives related to COVID-19.

 Where do I start?

 Similar to our PPP application process, VCC will require all of our PPP borrowers to submit a complete document package.
-A complete package includes:
+Required documentation is listed below.